 If you want to cancel your Medigap policy, contact your insurance company.
-If you leave the Medicare Advantage Plan, you might not be able to get the same Medigap policy back, or in some cases, any Medigap policy unless you have a "trial right."
+If you leave the Medicare Advantage Plan, you might not be able to get the same, or in some cases, any Medigap policy back unless you have a "trial right."

 If you want to switch to Original Medicare and buy a Medigap policy, contact your Medicare Advantage Plan to see if you're able to disenroll.

-If you join a Medicare Advantage Plan for the first time, and you aren’t happy with the plan, you’ll have special rights to buy a Medigap policy if you return to Original Medicare within 12 months of joining.
+If you join a Medicare Advantage Plan for the first time, and you aren’t happy with the plan, you’ll have special rights under federal law to buy a Medigap policy.
+You have these rights if you return to Original Medicare within 12 months of joining.

 - If you had a Medigap policy before you joined, you may be able to get the same policy back if the company still sells it.
 If it isn’t available, you can buy another Medigap policy.